antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 ### Subgraphs

 List of graphs defined using `subgraphs` array.
-Each object represents a single subgraph that consists of regular nodes and subgraph interfaces.
+Each object represents a single subgraph that consists of regular nodes and connections.
-Fields `name`, `layer`, `category`, `icon` are defined the same way as in standard nodes.
-Apart from those, subgraph node contains additional properties:

-* `nodes` - List of nodes in a subgraph, specified in [Dataflow format](#dataflow-format)
-* `connections` - List of connections in a subgraph, specified in [Dataflow format](dataflow-format)
-* `interfaces` - List of subgraph interfaces, which are represented as separate nodes, specified in [Node interface](#interface).
+The format of the subgraph is described in [Subgraphs](./dataflow-format.md#subgraphs) section.

 ## Example